BEYOND FAMILY VALUES

 Jesus calls us to love those who have nothing to offer us but trouble.
 He calls us to love others just for the sake of loving them, not because they can do anything for us.
 He calls us to give for the sake of giving, not because the person will give something back.
 He tells us not to focus on ourselves, not to focus on our family and friends and society as extensions of ourselves, but to focus on people just because they’re people, to be kind to them with no strings attached.

-This takes us far beyond family values and into the unselfish love of the family of God.
-It takes us beyond the earthly rewards of ordinary human relationships into the heavenly rewards of a relationship with God.
+This takes us far beyond ordinary family values and into the extraordinary values of the family of God.
+It takes us beyond the earthly rewards of ordinary human relationships and into the heavenly rewards of a relationship with God.

-Jesus says that God’s children are to be different from all other people–not just different from the fools and degenerates who neglect their own families and destroy their own communities, but different also from the respectable champions of family values.
+Jesus says that God’s children are to be different from all other people—not just different from foolish, nasty degenerates who neglect their own families and destroy their own communities, but different also from the respectable champions of family values.
 The child of God isn’t just a solid, sensible person who knows enough to nurture the relationships that make him happy and help him to get ahead in life.
 The child of God is a person who loves the way God loves.

 And how does God love?
 Does he love only those who love him?
 Does he give only to those who can pay him back?
 Is he kind only to those who deserve it?
 No, says Jesus, God “is kind to the ungrateful and wicked” (Luke 6:35).
 “He causes his sun to rise on the evil and the good, and sends rain on the righteous and the unrighteous” (Matthew 5:45).

 Those who believe in Christ will begin to love with that same love and to give with that unselfish spirit.
-“For,” says the Bible, “you know the grace of our Lord Jesus Christ, that though he was rich, yet for your sakes he became poor, so that you through his poverty might become rich” (2 Corinthians 8:9).
 Jesus gave us a lot more than he will ever get back from us.
 And when we become children of God through faith in him, we are called to act in the same way.
-Be kind to people not because they deserve it, and not because it will pay off for you, but simply because they need your kindness.
+Be kind to people not because they deserve it, not because it will pay off for you, but simply because they need your kindness.